asqiriba/hello-world/index.md

 I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
 Always curious to learn cutting edge technology.
 Love connecting with different people.

-Thank you for taking the time to [review my Indeed resume](https://my.indeed.com/p/hassanfuada-nl4vimd) and my [Github page](https://github.com/asqiriba).
-You may want to send me an email and [get in touch](me.federiz.com) right away too!
+Thank you for taking the time to [review my resume](https://www.linkedin.com/in/federiz/) and my [Github page](https://github.com/asqiriba).
+You may want to send me an email and [get in touch](https://hassan.cikeys.com/) right away too!
 (It's false that computer people get scared by social interaction... sometimes... in daytime.
-Love working with clients and teammates!).
+Love working with both clients and teammates!).

 ### 📣 Quick About_ME: